bilalinamdar/windows_firewall_ip_and_dynamic-dns_and_domains_whitelist_for_ports/README.md

 system36.mycompany.com<br />

 <br />

-Tip - You can start stop top service to take immediate effect of the whitelist.
-The service "FirewallPortWhitelistAccess" in services.msc
+3) You can start, stop, or top the service to take immediate effect of the whitelist.
+The service is called "FirewallPortWhitelistAccess" in `services.msc`.

 # Uninstall Steps
 1. `C:\nssm\nssm-2.24\win64\nssm remove FirewallPortWhitelistAccess` from firewall inbound rules